lunayht/DBALwithImgData/README.md

 All models are trained on MNIST dataset with random initial training set of 20 datapoints and a validation set of 100 points on optimised weight decay.
 A standard test set of 10K is used and the rest of the points are used as pool set.
 The test error of each model and each acquisition function is assessed after each acquisition using dropout approximation at test time.

 Monte Carlo dropout is used to decide which datapoints to query next.
 Repeat the acquisition process for 100 times and acquiring 10 points that maximise the functions for each time.
+(Total acq points=1000)

 ## Getting Started
+This repo consists of 4 experiments conducted in the paper which are:
+1. Comparison of various acquisition functions
+2. Importance of model uncertainty
+3. Comparison to current active learning technqiues with image data (Minimum Bayes Risk, MBR)
+4. Comparison to semi-supervised learning
 ### Prerequisites
 - Python 3.5 or later